Why Screen Addiction in Babies Starts Earlier Than You Think (And How Movement Can Prevent It)

 Attention and behavior issues

-This might explain why some children react strongly to being inverted - not because of a "screen-induced pathological reflex," but because their nervous systems never properly integrated due to lack of movement.
+So this might explain why some children react strongly to being inverted -- not because of a "screen-induced pathological reflex," but because their nervous systems never properly integrated due to lack of movement.

 Red Flags That Actually Matter